 Plant your water lilies at a depth of about ½ inch.
 Water lily pads can also float, but you want them anchored down in the soil to avoid growing onto other plants or getting uprooted by water currents.

 After planting your water lilies, ensure their leaves are completely submerged under the substrate.
 Add some aquarium water on top of the soil and turn your tank lights off.
 Water lilies should be left in darkness for about 12 hours to help them adjust to their new environment; then, regular lighting can resume.

 Water lilies are an easy plant for freshwater aquarium beginners and experienced aquarists.
 The care is rather basic once they have adapted to your tank environment.
 Water lily care includes:

 |Fertilizer||Low fertilization every 2 weeks|

 |Substrate||Stir up monthly|

 |Dead leaves and flowers||Remove as they appear|

-The first step in caring for water lilies is making sure the temperature of their surroundings does not fall below 60 degrees Fahrenheit as it can kill them off.
+The first step in caring for water lilies is ensuring their surroundings’ temperature does not fall below 60 degrees Fahrenheit, as it can kill them off.
 A good range is 60-85°F.